SWU-Karabast/forceteki/docs/implementing-cards.md

 ### Constant abilities

 Many cards provide continuous bonuses to other cards you control or detrimental effects to opponents cards in certain situations.
-These are referred to in SWU as "constant abilities" and can be defined using the `addConstantAbility` method.
-Cards that enter play while the constant ability is in play will automatically have the effect applied, and cards that leave play will have the effect removed.
-If the card providing the effect becomes blank, the effect is automatically removed from all previously applied cards.
+These abilities are referred to in SWU as "constant abilities" and can be defined using the `addConstantAbility` method.
+Cards that enter play while the constant ability is in play will automatically have the ongoing effect applied, and cards that leave play will have the effect removed.
+If the card providing the effect becomes blank, the ongoing effect is automatically removed from all previously applied cards.

-For a full list of properties that can be set when declaring an effect, look at [EffectLibrary.js](../server/game/ongoingEffects/OngoingEffectLibrary.ts).
-To see all the types of effect which you can use (and whether they apply to cards, rings or players), look at `/server/game/effects.js`.
+For a full list of properties that can be set when declaring an ongoing effect, look at [OngoingEffect.js](../server/game/core/ongoingEffect/OngoingEffect.js).
+To see all the types of effect which you can use (and whether they apply to cards or players), look at [EffectLibrary.js](../server/game/ongoingEffects/OngoingEffectLibrary.ts).
 Here are some common scenarios:

 #### Matching conditions vs matching specific cards